 Slugify a string

-In this post, we’ll take a quick look at how to slugify a string in Swift, which may be nice if you want to generate tags, urls etc.
+In this post, we’ll take a quick look at how to slugify a string in Swift, which is nice if you want to generate tags, web urls etc.

 tag.
 We then used this tag to group items, make it easier to index and search for tags etc.

-Another situation where it’s common to slugify strings is when you want to create valid urls for custom strings.
-You can see this in action by inspecting the url of this post.
+Another situation where it’s common to slugify strings is to create valid urls.
+You can for instance see this in action by inspecting the url of this post, where the date is slugified.

-To slugify a string, we can define a customizable set of allowed characters, use these to split the string into components, then join the components using a customizable component separator.
+To slugify a string, we can split the string based on a custom set of allowed characters, then join the split components using a custom separator:

 public extension String {